We design and manufacture semiconductor chips, discrete power devices, and power modules for your products.

 VDS_peak ≤ 90% * V(BR)DSS

-Generally, V(BR)DSS has a positive temperature coefficient.
-Therefore, the V(BR)DSS value at the lowest operating temperature of the equipment should be taken as the reference.
+Engineering Note: Because V(BR)DSS typically features a positive temperature coefficient, its value decreases at lower temperatures.
+Therefore, engineers must use the V(BR)DSS rating at the lowest expected operating temperature of the equipment as their baseline reference.

 ID_max ≤ 90% * ID